-14:15 CET on the 3rd September 2013 Entry written by Pierluigi Paganini founder of the security blog "Security Affairs," Editor-in-Chief at CyberDefense magazine and author of the books "The Deep Dark Web" and "Digital Virtual Currency and Bitcoin"..
+14:15 CET, 3rd September 2013 By Pierluigi Paganini founder of the security blog "Security Affairs," Editor-in-Chief at CyberDefense magazine and author of the books "The Deep Dark Web" and "Digital Virtual Currency and Bitcoin"..

 Every day, we read about cyber-attacks and data breaches, incidents that represent in many cases a disaster for private companies and governments.
 Technology plays a significant role in our lives; every component that surrounds us runs a piece of software that could be affected by flaws and exploited by those with ill intentions.